Saransh-cpp/Saransh-cpp.github.io/_posts/2022-07-27-fluxml-tw-pt1.md

     <img src="https://miro.medium.com/max/1400/0*k6C11T4CR0B75GMy.jpg" width="50%"/>
 </p>

-The user-facing documentation is facilitated by a CI/CD service, which keeps this documentation deployed and available to users at all times.
-It is also common for open-source projects to open-source their deployment recipes.
+The user-facing documentation of `Flux` is facilitated by a CI/CD service, which keeps this documentation deployed and available to users at all times.
+It is common for open-source projects to open-source their deployment recipes and work on it collaboratively.

 `FluxML`‘s ecosystem had some minor issues in this CI service.
-Zygote.jl had doctests running twice, using twice the CI time and resources, and on the other hand, `Flux` specified different versions of Julia in its CI and `make.jl` file.
+For instance - `Zygote.jl` had doctests running twice, using twice the CI time and resources.
+On the other hand, `Flux` specified different versions of Julia in its CI and `make.jl` file, making the CI environment very ambiguous.

 Further, `Documenter.jl` allows a user to generate documentation previews for pull requests, and `Flux` had a bot set up to facilitate this, but it was down for a long time.
-In addition, these documentation previews are collected in the `gh-pages`` branch, which was getting very bulky and had to be cleaned up with an automated workflow.
-I restarted this bot and added a workflow for cleaning these generated previews periodically!
+These documentation previews are collected in the `gh-pages` branch, which was getting very bulky and had to be cleaned up with an automated workflow.

-Finally, I also fixed some issues in `Optimisers.jl`‘s documentation that were causing its CI to fail.
+I have restarted this bot and have added a workflow for cleaning these generated previews periodically!
+I have also fixed some issues in `Optimisers.jl`‘s documentation that were causing its CI to fail.

 ## FluxML’s ecosystem